 JOE

-Well, no,… I’m sorry, no sex.
+Well, no,… I’m afraid there’s no sex in the play.

 DEVIL